Oktoberfest – La Crosse, Wisconsin: History

-The First Oktoberfest
+First Oktoberfest

 The first Oktoberfest in La Crosse was held October 13–15, 1961 in a location between the post office and Mary E. Sawyer auditorium.
 A carnival area was also set up in the First Federal Savings & Loan parking lot at 6th & State St. Among the festivities were farm fair events including cow chip throwing and greased pig contests.
 Antique steam engines demonstrated the area's early lumber industry.
 Other activities included soccer matches, scenic boat and bus trips, a youth tent, as well as square dances, German music, and a “Queen Pageant.”

 In addition, a parade was held.
 The 4-mile, three and a half-hour parade drew an estimated 30,000-50,000 spectators in 1961.
 1962, the parade would be given the name “Maple Leaf Parade” at the suggestion of Terry Witzke, a teacher at Emerson Elementary school, in appreciation for La Crosse's landscape.
 That year, the parade drew 70,000 spectators from around the Midwest.
 In 1963, the parade drew 200,000.
 A second parade, named the Torchlight parade, was added in 1965 to showcase the north side of La Crosse.